ADitya0955/ML_models/Credit-Card-Fradaulent-Transactions/README.md

 Methodology:

 The approach followed is segmented into the subsequent phases:
-1.Initial dataset input
+1.Initial dataset input <br />
-2.Exploratory Data Analysis
+2.Exploratory Data Analysis <br />
 3.Feature Engineering i.e. transforming the categorical attributes of dataset

-4.Scaling the dataset
+4.Scaling the dataset <br />
-5.Splitting the dataset into training and test datasets 6.Using SMOTE Data sampling for achieving data consistency 7.Training of classification model
+5.Splitting the dataset into training and test datasets <br />
+6.Using SMOTE Data sampling for achieving data consistency <br />
+7.Training of classification model <br />
 8.Prediction of fraudulent transactions.

 Data Sampling: